 Introduction

-Bone is able to heal and remodel itself except in the case of defects exceeding a critical size [1], [2].
+Bone is capable of healing and remodelling itself except in the case of defects that exceed a critical size [1], [2].
 Autografts are generally considered the gold standard for bone reconstruction.

-Even though it is reported that there are no risk of device rejection or disease transmission, many complications arise from poor availability, prolonged hospitalization, donor-site morbidity and pain, high risk of infection and haematoma [1]-[3].
+Even though it is reported that there is no risk of device rejection or disease transmission, many complications arise due to poor availability, prolonged hospitalisation, donor-site morbidity and pain, and high risk of infection and haematoma [1]-[3].

-For this reason, allografts may be seen as an alternative to autografts but their clinical applications are strongly limited by the risk of pathogenic disease transmission as well as the low integration with native tissues [4]-[9].
+For this reason, allografts may be seen as an alternative to autografts but their clinical applications are strongly limited by the risk of pathogenic disease transmission as well as low integration with native tissues [4]-[9].

-The use of metallic or ceramic man-made devices may be considered as interesting alternative systems since they can immediately act as a mechanical support, providing the structural stability which is generally needed for bone healing process.
-However, the use of metallic devices may lead to the risk of bone resorption and fracture as consequence low torsion of the great mismatch between the mechanical properties of implant and bone.
+The use of metallic or ceramic man-made devices may be considered to be an interesting alternative system since these devices can immediately act as a mechanical support, providing the structural stability that is generally needed for the bone-healing process.
+However, the use of metallic devices may lead to the risk of bone resorption and fracture as a consequence of the low torsion of the great mismatch between the mechanical properties of the implant and the bone.

-On the other hand, the brittleness of ceramic devices with high osteointegration and osteoinduction properties clearly limit their use [4], [9]-[16].
-Thus, since many years novel approaches based on the combination of scaffolds with cells and/or biomolecules have been gaining an increasing importance as an intriguing strategy to overcome the above reported drawbacks [16].
+Alternatively, the brittleness of ceramic devices with high osteointegration and osteoinduction properties clearly limits their use [4], [9]-[16].
+Thus, for many years, novel approaches based on the combination of scaffolds with cells and/or biomolecules have been gaining importance as an intriguing strategy with which to overcome the above reported drawbacks [16].

-The great challenge should be the design of a suitable biomechanical environment for the cell growth and the consequent new tissue formation.
+The great challenge should be the design of a suitable biomechanical environment for cell growth and the consequent new tissue formation.

-Over the past years, different combinations of scaffolds design strategies, materials, biomolecules and cells have been widely investigated, trying to promote an effective interaction with the native tissue [17], [18].
+Over previous years, different combinations of scaffold design strategies, materials, biomolecules, and cells have been widely investigated in an attempt to promote an effective interaction with the native tissue [17], [18].

-In the field of tissue engineering, polycaprolactone (PCL), which is an aliphatic polyester, represents one of the most commonly employed biodegradable polymers, due to its interesting processability, biodegradation rate, high thermal and chemical stability [19]-[21].
+In the field of tissue engineering, polycaprolactone (PCL), which is an aliphatic polyester, represents one of the most commonly used biodegradable polymers, due to its interesting processability, biodegradation rate, and high thermal and chemical stability [19]-[21].

-The development of ceramic materials with a composition similar to the bone mineral phase, such as hydroxyapatite (HA) and tricalcium phosphate, has potentially led to the possibility to improve both bioactivity and mechanical properties of the neat polymeric scaffolds [22]-[24].
+The development of ceramic materials with a composition similar to the bone mineral phase, such as hydroxyapatite (HA) and tricalcium phosphate, has potentially led to the possibility of improving both the bioactivity and the mechanical properties of the neat polymeric scaffolds [22]-[24].

-With regard to bone tissue regeneration, PCL/HA nanocomposite scaffolds with tailored architectures, mechanical and mass transport properties have been already fabricated by additive manufacturing techniques (i.e., fused deposition modelling/3D fibre deposition), which allow the development of customized structures as well as the control of pore geometry and spatial distribution [16].
+With regard to bone tissue regeneration, PCL/HA nanocomposite scaffolds with tailored architectures and mechanical and mass transport properties have already been fabricated by additive manufacturing techniques (i.e., fused deposition modelling/3D fibre deposition) that allow the development of customised structures as well as the control of pore geometry and spatial distribution [16].

-Anyway, it is well known that process and instrument parameters play an important role in determining the mechanical properties and morphological features of additively manufactured scaffolds.
-In this context, the influence of process parameters on these characteristics was previously studied in the case of 3D additively manufactured PCL scaffolds obtained through a bioextruder [25].
-In particular, great efforts were devoted to the study of the effect of deposition velocity (DV), screw rotation velocity (SRV), slice thickness (ST) and process temperature (PT) to find the best set of parameters for the fabrication of PCL scaffolds with enhanced properties and reproducibility [25].
-In processing nanocomposite materials difficulties are usually greater than those encountered for the neat polymers.
+Nevertheless, it is well known that the process and instrument parameters play an important role in determining the mechanical properties and morphological features of additively manufactured scaffolds.
+In this context, the influence of the process parameters on these characteristics has previously been studied in the case of 3D additively manufactured PCL scaffolds obtained through a bioextruder [25].
+In particular, great efforts were devoted to the study of the effect of the deposition velocity (DV), screw rotation velocity (SRV), slice thickness (ST), and process temperature (PT) to find the best set of parameters for the fabrication of PCL scaffolds with enhanced properties and reproducibility [25].
+In the processing of nanocomposite materials, the difficulties are usually greater than those encountered for the neat polymers.

 Table 1.
 Manufacturing parameters: slice thickness (ST), deposition velocity (DV), screw rotation velocity (SRV) and process temperature (PT).